 Obviously if you're able to read a salmon pool effectively and work out where the best taking areas will be based on the current daily water conditions then that's going to help matters.
 Fishing your salmon fly down through the pool in a measured and methodical manner is also going to help you get lucky!
 Knowing how to set the hook effectively will also allow you to capitalise on a 'take' rather than squander it.
 Make sure your presentation & water coverage is as good as you can make it as they are the first vital components required for creating your own salmon fishing luck!

 In salmon fishing there's a lot to be said for simply being in the 'right place at the right time' even though having a good understanding of the relative fishing skills are vitally important too.
 To arrange a successful meeting between two parties one of which has swum all the way from Greenland and the other who's likely travelled up the A9 takes a little bit of coordination finesse!
-Yesterday I was watching an internet video of a salmon fisher playing a fish just knowing it was going to come off and sure enough it did.
-Understand the game you're playing and make sure you know how to hook and play a salmon correctly which are both vital component for success.
+I was recently watching a video of a salmon fisher playing a fish incorrectly (low rod position with the fish in a down stream position) just knowing it was going to come off and sure enough it did.
+Understand the game you're playing and make sure you know how to set a hook properly and play a salmon correctly which are both vital component for success.

 There's no point investing in expensive salmon fishing equipment and buying fishing access to a quality Scottish salmon beat without fully understanding the salmon fishing skill requirements that are necessary.
 Learning these important fishing skills should be a top priority for any salmon fisher so that when you finally find yourself in front of a taking fish you'll make it count with 'clinical' precision.
-Get with a professional salmon guide and make sure your ears have been recently serviced!
-Good tactical salmon fishing advice has always been thin on the ground unless you make a point of asking for it and are willing to take it on fully on board for your own ongoing benefit.
+Book a professional salmon fishing guide and make sure your ears have been recently serviced!
+Good tactical salmon fishing advice has always been 'thin on the ground' unless you make a point of asking for it and are willing to take it fully on board for your own ongoing benefit.